Viacheslav1510/CI_PP5_VV/README.md

 - Products list page
   - Products list page contains all products cards, free delivery information, sorting field, buttons to sort by album genre.
-  - User allowed to add each product to bag or put it in wishlist.
+  - User allowed to add each product to bag or put it in wish list.
   - User stories covered: 5, 8, 10, 16, 17, 18.

 <details><summary>See feature images</summary>